chirayuharyan/Parallel-Fully-Dynamic-Maintenance-of-2-Connected-Components/README.md

 ## Codes
 This directory contains the implementation of our algorithms.
-The instructions to run these implementations is available inside the directory of respective implementations.
+The instructions to run these implementations is available in [README](Code/README.md) file inside the directory.

 ## Reports
 The directory *Reports* includes an extended version of our paper.